A Survey of Multimodal Hallucination Evaluation and Detection: Hallucination Evaluation Benchmarks and Metrics

-Med-HallMark~\citep{chen2024detecting} is a hallucination detection benchmark specifically developed for the multi-modal medical domain, supporting two tasks: Med-VQA and Imaging Report Generation (IRG).
-To evaluate model robustness, it includes four types of questions: conventional medical questions, confidence-weakening questions, counterfactual questions, and image depiction tasks.
-These are constructed through a combination of manual annotation, model-generated responses from LLaVA-Med and GPT, and prompt engineering techniques.
-To better characterize medical hallucinations, the benchmark introduces a hierarchical categorization consisting of five levels: catastrophic, critical, attribute, prompt-induced, and minor hallucinations.
-These categories are defined based on their clinical impact.
-Building on this categorization, the MediHall Score serves as a fine-grained metric.
-It quantifies hallucination severity at different levels: at the answer level for Med-VQA and the sentence level for IRG.
-With its diverse data sources, structured question types, and clinically grounded evaluation framework, Med-HallMark provides a comprehensive foundation for hallucination detection in medical multi-modal learning.
+Med-HallMark~\citep{chen2024detecting} is a hallucination detection benchmark for the multi-modal medical domain, supporting Med-VQA and Imaging Report Generation tasks.
+It evaluates model robustness using four question types: conventional, confidence-weakening, counterfactual, and image depiction, constructed via manual annotation, model-generated responses from LLaVA-Med and GPT, and prompt engineering.
+To characterize medical hallucinations, it introduces a hierarchical categorization with five levels—catastrophic, critical, attribute, prompt-induced, and minor—based on clinical impact.
+The MediHall Score quantifies hallucination severity at the answer level for Med-VQA and the sentence level for IRG.
+Med-HallMark provides structured metrics for rigorous safety assessment and supports systematic evaluation of multimodal models to enhance reliability in clinical applications.

-ODE (Open-set Dynamic Evaluation)~\citep{tu2025ode} is a dynamic benchmark that evaluates hallucinations in VLMs by generating novel image-text pairs covering diverse object concepts and attributes.
-It constructs a weighted graph to represent objects and their co-occurrence distributions.
-The benchmark generates test samples across multiple distribution types, including standard, long-tail, random, and fictional pairs.
-This dynamic design reduces data leakage risks in static benchmarks and allows iterative updates to broaden evaluation scope.
-ODE uses generative and discriminative tasks with specific inquiry templates.
-Evaluation metrics include accuracy, CHAIR, and AMBER.
-Experiments show ODE effectively reveals hallucination patterns and supports fine-tuning to improve model reliability.
+ODE (Open-set Dynamic Evaluation)~\citep{tu2025ode} is a dynamic benchmark for assessing hallucinations in VLMs by generating novel image-text pairs with diverse objects and attributes.
+It represents objects and their co-occurrence using a weighted graph and produces test samples across standard, long-tail, random, and fictional distributions.
+This design mitigates data leakage and allows iterative updates to expand evaluation scope.
+ODE employs generative and discriminative tasks with specific inquiry templates, and evaluates performance using accuracy, CHAIR, and AMBER.
+Experiments show ODE effectively reveals hallucination patterns and supports fine-tuning to enhance model reliability.